 Give Your Kitchen a FaceliftBy: Danny Lipford

-- Revitalizing your cabinets
+- Renew cabinets

-- Replacing countertops
+- Upgrade countertops

 As with any home improvement project, be sure to do your homework before beginning.
-Choosing the right colors, styles and materials for your home and your lifestyle will help ensure successful results.
+Choosing the right colors, styles, and materials for your home and your lifestyle will help ensure successful results.
 Most of this project is do-it-yourself friendly and can probably accomplished fairly easily over a few weekends.

 For a finishing touch, be sure to find some interesting new hardware for your doors and you are on your way to beautiful new looking kitchen.